CS-LucasGuimaraes/lgf-cpLib/Snippets/snippets.md

 ## Type macros

 * ### Define long long &nbsp; `"ll"`
+  Aliasing a shorter name for the `long long` data type for convenience.

   ```c++
   using ll = long long;
   ```
-* ### Int -> long long &nbsp; `"defintll", "int to ll"`
+* ### Int -> long long &nbsp; `"defintll", "int to ll"` Redefining `int` to `long long` for wider integer range by default.

   ```c++
   #define int long long //change main to int32_t
   ```
 * ### Pair of ints `"pii"`
+  Creating a concise alias `pii` for the `pair<int, int>` data type to simplify code.

   ```c++
   using pii = pair<int,int>;
   ```
 * ### Tuple of ints `"iii"`
+  Establishing a succinct alias `iii` for the `tuple<int, int, int>` data type to enhance readability.

   ```c++
   using iii = tuple<int,int,int>